 Here are a few apps I love:

-- Ebates: Signing up for Ebates is an easy way to earn cash back for everything you buy online.
+Rakuten: Formerly known as Ebates, Rakuten lets you earn cash back when you shop online.
 Not only can you earn 10 percent back or more for purchases you make at online stores like Macy’s and Kohl’s, but you can earn free money for shopping at Walmart.com and Amazon.com, too.
-Score a quick $10 just by signing up through my link.

-Most people assume their auto insurance is a fixed payment, but this couldn’t be further from the truth.
+Most people assume that their auto insurance is a fixed payment, but this couldn’t be further from the truth.
 Once you’ve been with a company for a while – even without any claims – they tend to raise their rates.
-If you fail to shop around every year or every few years, you could wind up paying a lot more for insurance than you need to.
+If you fail to shop around every year or every few years, you could pay a lot more for insurance than you need to.

-As a financial advisor, I tell my clients to shop around for auto and even homeowner’s insurance at least one every year.
+As a former financial advisor, I would always advise my clients to shop around for auto and even homeowner’s insurance at least once every year.
 In the worst-case scenario, you’ll find out the coverage you already have is an awesome deal.
-But, most of the time, you’ll find you can save money by switching providers without sacrificing coverage at all.
+But, most of the time, you’ll find you can save money by switching providers without sacrificing coverage.

 Start Saving Now….and Don’t Let Anyone Stand in Your Way

-While it’s hard to save up $1,000 when you’re living paycheck-to-paycheck, any of the strategies on this list can help you get there.
+While saving up $1,000 when you’re living paycheck-to-paycheck is hard, any of the strategies on this list can help you get there.

 Imagine if you could find a way to save a few hundred dollars every month while also boosting your earnings.
 Over time, the little changes you make can add up in a big way!

-There’s no “wrong” or “right” way to fix your financial situation, which is why anything on this list can work.
-Pick a few options on this list and run with them, and don’t let anyone impede your progress.
-The sooner you start working your way toward financial freedom, the better off you’ll be.
+Tired of living paycheck-to-paycheck?
+Remember that there’s no “right” or “wrong” way to fix your financial situation, which is why anything on this list can work.
+My best advice is to pick a few options on this list, run with them, and not let anyone impede your progress.
+The sooner you start working toward financial freedom, the better off you’ll be.